naheedmk/c24-swift-xml/README.md

 # Swift MT103 to XML Converter

 This is a simple project that parses an MT103 message and then writes the same message back to the console.
-Firstly in it's original format and then as XML.
+Firstly in it's original format and then as XML and JSON too for good measure.

 ## Building the project